 A NEV is defined as a four-wheeled electric vehicle that has a maximum speed greater than 20 miles per hour (mph) but not more than 25 mph.
 All vehicles must comply with the safety standards established in Title 49 of the U.S. Code of Federal Regulations, section 571.500.
 Drivers must maintain a defined level of insurance coverage for all registered vehicles.

 (Reference Title 75 Pennsylvania Statutes Part I, Chapter 1, Section 102 and Part II, Chapter 17, Subchapter H, Section 1788)

-DLC offers a one-time bill credit of $60 to residential customers who purchase or lease a EV.
-For more information, including how to apply, see the DLC Electric Vehicles website.
+DLC offers a $50 gift card or direct deposit to residential customers who purchase or lease an EV.
+For more information, including how to apply, see the DLC EVs website.

 Pennsylvania utilities joined the National Electric Highway Coalition (NEHC), committing to create a network of direct current fast charging (DCFC) stations connecting major highway systems from the Atlantic Coast to the Pacific of the United States.
 NEHC utility members agree to ensure efficient and effective fast charging deployment plans that enable long distance EV travel, avoiding duplication among coalition utilities, and complement existing corridor DCFC sites.
 For more information, including a list of participating utilities and states, see the NEHC website.